-Date: Tuesday 6th October 2020, 3.30 pm – 5.00 pm.
+Date: Friday 23rd October 2020, 3.30 pm – 5.00 pm.
 Please note this talk will be held on Zoom.
+The talk is open to all University of Oxford staff and students.
 Please register by completing the form below.
 Details of how to join the meeting will then follow.

 Speaker: Jason Forrest, Director of Interactive Data Visualization, McKinsey & Co, New York

 Title: Exploring the Data Visualizations of W.E.B.
 Du Bois

 Abstract: At the 1900 Paris Exposition, an all African-American team lead by scholar and activist W.E.B.
 Du Bois sought to challenge and recontextualize the perception of African-Americans at the dawn of the 20th-century.
 In less than 5 months, his team conducted sociological research and hand-made more than 60 large data visualization posters for a massive European audience which ultimately awarded Du Bois a gold medal for his efforts.
 While relatively obscure until recently, the ramification of his landmark work remains challenging and especially important in light of the Black Lives Matter movement.